 The Instant Pot will often beep once it is ready to build pressure.
 This time can vary based on what you're cooking and how full the pot is.
 When the pressure is building, the silver indicator pin will be down.
 Once the pot is nearing full pressure, it may begin spitting steam, and the pin will start to come up.
 Hearing steam is normal!

 It usually takes around a minute for the pin to fully pop up.
 Once pressure is reached, you will hear another beep and see the timer begin to count down on the screen.
 If for some reason, your Instant Pot continues struggling to come to pressure, you may have to troubleshoot.

 Once the Instant Pot beeps and the cooking is done, you will use natural release.
 What that means is you just leave it alone.
 The pressure cooker will naturally start to release pressure.
 The Instant Pot has a timer, so you can see how long it has been released.

-Once you have reached 15-20 minutes, finish releasing all the way by pressing the pressure release button, then remove the lid.
+Once you have reached 15-20 minutes, finish releasing by pressing the pressure release button, then remove the lid.
 That is it!
 Give it a good stir, and it is ready to serve warm.

 - Make sure your ingredients are combined before cooking.
 You don't need to layer them for this recipe.